sitevision/envision/packages/envision-docs/src/pages/utils/colors.md

 ## General colors

-There are a few general colors that is used for larger sections or less defined parts of components.
+There are a few general colors that are used for larger sections or less defined parts of components.
 For example, `--env-section-background-color`
 is used as background color for Modal dialogs.